dbt-labs/docs.getdbt.com/website/docs/docs/core/pip-install.md

 python3 -m venv dbt-env				# create the environment
 ```

-If you install dbt in a virtual environment, you need to reactivate that same virtual environment each time you create a shell window or session.
+2. Activate that same virtual environment each time you create a shell window or session:

 ```shell
 source dbt-env/bin/activate			# activate the environment for Mac and Linux OR